scottmk/ti4-reference/docs/factions/argent.md

     _Unlock: Have 3 Scored Objectives_

-    <span style="font-variant:small-caps;">Action</span>: Move any number of your ships from any systems to any number of other systems that contain 1 of your command tokens and no other players’ ships.
+    <span style="font-variant:small-caps;">Action</span>: Move any number of your ships from any systems to any number of other systems that contain 1 of your command tokens and no other players' ships.

     Then, purge this card.